 Money and valuables

 Credit, debit and cashcards and travellers’ cheques are not accepted in Sudan.
 ATMs that can access international funds are not available.
 You should expect to pay cash for all purchases, including hotel bills.
-Some major hotels and tour operators will only accept payment from foreign travellers in hard currencies, such as US dollars.
+Some major hotels will only accept payment from foreign travellers in hard currencies, such as US dollars.
 It is difficult to obtain US dollars once in Sudan.

 Make two photocopies of valuable documents such as your passport, tickets and visas.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.